google/pts-bot/doc/pts-tests.md

 ### Test Case categorization

 Each PTS Test Case is identified as either an interoperability Test Case or a conformance Test Case.
-These are also referred to as “-I” and “-C” tests.
+These are also referred to as "-I" and "-C" tests.
-Interoperability Test Cases refer to non-protocol-related tests or tests that verify end-to-end system functionality.
+Interoperability Test Cases refer to non-protocol-related tests or tests that verify end-to-end system capabilities.
 Conformance Test Cases refer to all protocol-related tests.

-Each PTS Test Case is also identifed whether it tests:
+Each PTS Test Case is also identified whether it tests:

 * **A Valid Behavior (BV)**: intends to verify expected behavior as specified.

-* **An Invalid Behavior (BI)**: sometimes also referred to as “Negative Testing”.
+* **An Invalid Behavior (BI)**: sometimes also referred to as "Negative Testing".
 In this testing, the IUT is exposed to values outside defined ranges, or to a Lower Tester that mimics protocol or profile behavioral aspects considered invalid or unexpected.
 The pass criteria in BI tests often require the IUT to generate applicable error responses, ignore